rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Before implementing the logic for it, there needs to be a way to identify the next page for the paginated list.
-Do you remember when you have used GraphiQL for it?
-Yes, there was a way to extend the the inner fields of a list field with fields for meta information such as the `pageInfo` or the `totalCount` information.
-Whereas you don't need to make use of the `totalCount` in the following scenario, you will have to use the `pageInfo` to define the next page when clicking the button.
-The `totalCount` is only a nice way to see how many items are overall in the list available.
+Before implementing the logic for it, there needs to be a way to identify the next page of the paginated list.
+To extend the the inner fields of a list field with fields for meta information such as the `pageInfo` or the `totalCount` information, use `pageInfo` to define the next page on button-click.
+Also, the `totalCount` is only a nice way to see how many items are in the next list:

 {{< highlight javascript "hl_lines=12 13 14 15 16" >}}
 const GET_ISSUES_OF_REPOSITORY = `